Fitzwilliam Lawn Tennis Club: Fitzwilliam's Early Years

 Irish Tennis Championships in Fitzwilliam Square.

 Photograph of competitors at Fitzwilliam tennis club in 1884.

 In November 1877, soon after tennis was invented, the Club was founded by ten men and it leased grounds in Upper Pembroke Street, near to Fitzwilliam Square.
 Initially it was called the Dublin Lawn Tennis Club, but later in 1877 the name was changed to Fitzwilliam Lawn Tennis Club.

 In 1879 Fitzwilliam Lawn Tennis Club staged the first Irish Lawn Tennis Championships at nearby Fitzwilliam Square, which remained the host location for that event until 1903, when the Championships moved to Wilton Place.
 Significantly, the year 1879 also saw the hosting by Fitzwilliam of the world's first National Ladies' Tennis Championship, an event which was marked in 2023 by the installation at 24/25 Upper Pembroke Street of a Dublin City Council commemorative plaque.
 The ladies' event was held there rather than at Fitzwilliam Square in order, it was reported in The Field magazine, "to keep the matches as private as possible".
 The first Ladies' champion was May Langrishe from County Kilkenny.

-In 1880 the club acquired land at Wilton Place/Lad Lane on which tennis courts were constructed, together with an adjoining building which was converted to serve as the clubhouse.
+In 1880 the club acquired a house and gardens at Wilton Place on which tennis courts were constructed.
+The original house named Wilton House was converted to serve as the new clubhouse.
 By 1885, the club needed to expand further and two acres next to the pavilion were acquired and additional tennis courts (with a grass surface) were laid down.
 In 1902 the club decided to build a pavilion directly on the club grounds, allowing the lease on the adjoining building to be surrendered.

 In 1912, a squash court was constructed on the club grounds at Wilton Place.
 This was, at the time, one of very few squash courts in the country.
 This was replaced in the late 1930s by a court on the opposite side of the pavilion and, in the 1960s, two squash courts and a small gallery were built on the site of the original court.
 The squash facilities were further expanded in 1972 as part of the new Appian Way complex.